Moose (wrestler): The System (2024–2026)

+Singles competition (2026–present)

+After being kicked out of the System, Moose remained aligned with Alisha Edwards who defected from the stable due to their actions, and would go on to defeat Cedric Alexander, Brian Myers, and Bear Bronson in back-to-back-to-back matches.
+On March 27 at Sacrifice, Moose defeated Eddie Edwards by disqualifaction after he was attacked by Special Agent 0 of the Order 4.
+On April 11 at Rebellion, Moose was defeated by Special Agent 0 after he was distracted due to Alisha seemingly suffering an injury.
+During the main event world title match between Mike Santana and Eddie Edwards, Moose made an appearance and showed a video of Alisha lying about her injury and that she was working in secret with The System.

 WWE (2025–present)

 Moose made his surprise WWE debut on the February 18, 2025 episode of NXT facing off the NXT Champion Oba Femi while teasing a match between the two down the line, also having a confrontation later on with the NXT Heritage Cup Champion Lexis King agreeing to defend his TNA X-Division Championship against him on the next week's episode.
 On the February 25 episode, he successfully defended his championship against King.
 After the match, Femi challenged Moose to a match for the former's NXT Championship at Roadblock.
 At the event on March 11, Moose failed to win the title from Femi.
 On the September 23 episode of NXT, Moose, along with other wrestlers of the TNA roster, took part in a major storyline, where they invaded NXT and brawled with various wrestlers on the NXT roster.

 Personal life

 Ojinnaka is of Nigerian Igbo descent.
 On May 29, 2009, he was arrested for domestic battery in Gwinnett County, Georgia, after he allegedly struck and spat at his wife during an argument over a female friend of his on Facebook, according to a police report.
 He told police that his wife had tried to stab him with a pen, and she said he threw her on some stairs before tossing her out of the house.
 He was later suspended by the NFL for the first game of the 2010 regular season.
 Ojinnaka's wife divorced him after he announced his intention to leave the NFL and become a professional wrestler.
-Ojinnaka is a cousin of YouTuber JiDion, who once made pranks on YouTube, but has since made videos catching online predators.